Mesh Wallet

 Get Used Addresses

-Returns a list of used addresses controlled by the wallet.
-For example:
+This API retrieves a list of used addresses controlled by the wallet.
+Used addresses are wallet-controlled addresses that have been involved in transactions.

 Get Used Addresses